-Let’s talk about foreplay and 21 techniques you can follow to become better in bed.
+Let’s talk about 21 different foreplay tips, ideas, and techniques men can follow to become better in bed.

 Foreplay is something we tend to forget about at times but is a vital part of intercourse.
 For women, it gives them time to ‘warm’ up and get in the mood.
 It also allows them to reach orgasm more frequently.